 Let’s start with some basics.

 After an absence of around 8 years from being a spanner-monkey, you tend to forget what’s real, what’s a myth, and what is utter nonsense (to a degree).
-A quick search on ‘basic motor oil facts’ tends to reveal that a large proportion of ‘facts’ are articles written by someone who clearly has little mechanical knowledge, and is looking for search engine traffic to their website.
+A quick search on ‘basic motorcycle oil facts’ tends to reveal that a large proportion of ‘facts’ are articles written by someone who clearly has little mechanical knowledge, and is looking for search engine traffic to their website.

-Either that, or an industry giant that just has one goal … “We’re the best damn oil company, buy our products”.
+Either that, or an industry giant that just has one goal … “We’re the best damn motorcycle oil company, buy our products”.
 So how does the average Joe or Josephine know what to look for?
 How can they separate the wheat from the chaff?
 Or the Mobil 1 from the Poundstretcher Special?

-Why Does an Engine Need Oil?
+Why Does a Motorcycle Engine Need Oil?

 Occasionally in life, we find something that is all the better for a little friction, and it’s not necessarily that.